Choose from two options:

 - Letters of Recommendation

 The applicant must submit two letters of recommendation addressing the applicant’s academic and professional potential.
-Letters of recommendation must identify you as an LLM applicant.
+Letters of recommendation must identify you as a graduate program applicant.

 - English Proficiency